Jincy Roese: Personal life

 Roese is the daughter of Tom and Tammy Dunne.
 She has five siblings who each play hockey.
-Her older sister Jessica and younger sister Joy also played for Ohio State.
-Her younger brother Josh plays for the Rochester Americans of the American Hockey League (AHL).
+Her older sister Jessica played for Ohio State.
+Her younger sister Joy plays for Ohio State as well as the US national team.
+Her younger brother Josh plays for the Washington Capitals of the National Hockey League (NHL).
 Her sister Josey plays for Lindenwood University, and her brother James plays for Oklahoma State University.

 On June 10, 2023, she married Isaac Roese in a private ceremony in Ohio.

 Ahead of PWHL Ottawa's inaugural season, Roese was selected as the team's player representative with the PWHL Players Association, the league's labour union.